-7.1 The general objective of the subject • The course aims to present the marketing specific concepts, to making students familiar with the use of marketing research tools.
+7. The objectives • The course aims to present the marketing specific concepts, to making students general objective of the subject familiar with the use of marketing research tools.
 The objective of the course is to make students aware of the needs of the buyer/ consumer/ user and to form a culture in the field of marketing in order to develop the students' capacity and skills necessary for the performance analysis of an organization.
 7.2 Specific Specific skills: objectives 1.
-Knowledge and understanding (knowledge and appropriate use of discipline-specific notions) - Knowledge and understanding of fundamental concepts used in marketing; - Knowledge of theories and trends in marketing, especially of new developments; Knowledge of marketing research methods; - Knowledge of the rules valid for marketing activity within organizations.
-2. Explanation and interpretation (explanation and interpretation of some ideas, projects, processes, as well as of the theoretical and practical contents of the discipline) Understanding the markets and consumer behaviour; From theory to practice through market research; Making assumptions regarding the key elements in marketing; - Transfer of marketing principles and models in the current Romanian context; - Ability to argue one's own vision for implementing a marketing plan.
-3. Instrumental and applicative skills (design, management and evaluation of specific practical activities; use of marketing research and practical methods, techniques and tools): - Student should become aware of the importance of the processes in the field of marketing and in view of its social and professional success; Student should be able to recommend the adaptation of certain strategies to the state of play on the market, to argue the need for push and pull strategies in a certain context; Student should find and characterize the consumers of an organization; Consumer segmentation; Learning of the main elements in making commercial offers; Development of marketing strategies; making of marketing plans for a certain organization, including specific projects.
-4. Attitudinal skills (manifestation of a positive and responsible attitude towards the science).
-Building a correct perspective regarding the finality of the approach of marketing specialists within organizations; Mastering professional ethics; Approaching the activity from the perspective of marketing philosophy -the • ownership of the marketing orientation of various organizations.
+Knowledge and understanding (knowledge and appropriate use of discipline-specific notions) Knowledge and understanding of fundamental concepts used in marketing; Knowledge of theories and trends in marketing, especially of new developments; Knowledge of marketing research methods; Knowledge of the rules valid for marketing activity within organizations.
+2. Explanation and interpretation (explanation and interpretation of some ideas, projects, processes, as well as of the theoretical and practical contents of the discipline) Understanding the markets and consumer behaviour; From theory to practice through market research; Making assumptions regarding the key elements in marketing; Transfer of marketing principles and models in the current Romanian context; Ability to argue one's own vision for implementing a marketing plan.
+3. Instrumental and applicative skills (design, management and evaluation of specific practical activities; use of marketing research and practical methods, techniques and tools): Student should become aware of the importance of the processes in the field of marketing and in view of its social and professional success;

+- Student should be able to recommend the adaptation of certain strategies to the state of play on the market, to argue the need for push and pull strategies in a certain context; - Student should find and characterize the consumers of an organization; - Consumer segmentation; - Learning of the main elements in making commercial offers; - Development of marketing strategies; making of marketing plans for a certain organization, including specific projects. - 4.
+Attitudinal skills (manifestation of a positive and responsible attitude towards the science). - Building a correct perspective regarding the finality of the approach of marketing specialists within organizations; - Mastering professional ethics; - Approaching the activity from the perspective of marketing philosophy -the ownership of the marketing orientation of various organizations.

-8 1 Course Teaching No. of hours/ methods Observations Marketing framework and aspects.
+8.1 Course Teaching No. of hours/ methods Observations Marketing framework and aspects.
 The notion of marketing.
 Marketing fundamentals.
 The role of marketing as a managerial practice.
 Features of the marketing concept.
 Scope of marketing.
 Trends in marketing concept.
 Analysis.
 Strategy.
 Tactics.
-Free exposure, with the presentation of the course through the video projector and on the board 2h 2.
-The marketing environment and its analysis.
-2.1.
+Free exposure, with the presentation of the course through the video projector and on the board 2h The marketing environment and its analysis.
 Marketing environment.
-2.1.1.
 Marketing macro-environment.
-2.1.3.
 Socio-cultural environment.
-2.2.
 Economic environment.
-2.2.1.
-The natural& technological environment.
-2.2.2.
+The natural&amp; technological environment.
 The political-legislative environment.
-2.3.
 Information environment.
-2.4.
 The micro-environment of marketing.
-2.4.1.
 The internal environment of the company.
-2.4.2.
 The company and its nature.
-2.5.
 The external microenvironment of the company.
 Free exposure, with the presentation of the course through the video projector and on the board 2h Basic characteristics of consumer behaviour Behaviour of the individual consumer.
-I.1.
 Decision making in when buying.
-I.2.
 Types of purchasing situations.
 Shopping categories.
-Buyers' roles.
 Organizational consumer behaviour.
 Organizational culture.
 Prerequisites for success in marketing.
 Free exposure, with the presentation of the course through the video projector and on the board 2h